-How to use Chromecast on PC and laptop
+How to use Chromecast on a PC or Laptop

-For services such as Netflix and Spotify, the process is the same as on your phone or tablet: Just look for the magic Google Cast logo (it’s usually displayed within the video player embedded in the web page) and click it when you see it.
+For services such as Netflix and Spotify, the process is the same as on your phone or tablet: Just click on the Cast icon we’ve reviewed above.

 Here’s how to do it:

-It’s even possible to stream a video file stored on your PC or laptop, simply by dragging the file onto a Chrome tab and clicking the full-screen button on the video player to fill the screen of your TV.
+- It is even possible to stream a video file stored on your PC or laptop simply by dragging the file onto a Chrome tab and clicking the full-screen button on the video player to fill the screen of your TV.